Wilbur-By-The-Sea, Florida

 Wilbur-By-The-Sea is an unincorporated community in Volusia County, Florida, United States.
 It is one of the two unincorporated areas in Volusia County along the coast that does not have a condominium or hotel (the other being Highbridge); instead, the area uses beachfront homes.
 Tom Wilbur Bay is a body of water that only has docks on the east side of the bay.
 The major roads of the area are State Road 441 and CR 4075; both roads border a body of water, Peninsula Drive on the west and South Atlantic Avenue on the east.

+The community gained national attention after Hurricane Nicole in 2022 when many oceanfront homes collapsed into the ocean due to the erosion Hurricane Ian had caused weeks before.